ViridityMoon/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+When it returns the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+It is always completely random.
+It's not recording the previous iterations.

 c.
 What is the lexical scope of `newRoll`?
+Within the function scope of 'function'.

 ### Task 3 - Stretch Goals